typhonius/acquia_cli/README.md

-format | Y-m-d H:i:s | Use [a supported PHP date string](https://secure.php.net/manual/en/function.date.php) to show times in an alternate format. taskwait | 5 | A number in seconds to wait before hitting the API to check the status of a task. timeout | 300 | A number in seconds before a task is considered to have timed out.
+format | Y-m-d H:i:s | Use [a supported PHP date string](https://secure.php.net/manual/en/function.date.php) to show times in an alternate format. taskwait | 5 | A number in seconds to wait before hitting the API to check the status of a task. timeout | 300 | A number in seconds before a task is considered to have timed out. configsyncdir | sync | A directory to be passed to the config-import command for syncing config.

 ## Usage/Examples